 Where will Harry and Meghan honeymoon?

-Will Meghan have to become a UK citizen?
+Did Meghan become a UK citizen?

 No, England has had a queen with African ancestry before!
 In the 1700s, Sophie Charlotte of Mecklenburg-Strelitz in Germany married King George III, and she became the first-ever person of color in the throne.
 Apparently, six bloodlines of the queen's could be traced to Portuguese royalty Margarita de Castro y Sousa, who was of African descent, according to PBS.
 In portraits, her skin is lightened and her African features are played down by the artists of the time, but rest assured, she was certainly mixed-race.
-Fascinating, right?!